globberwops/dynamic-loader/README.md

 ## Usage

-DynamicLoader can be integrated in your project in several ways.
+DynamicLoader can be integrated into your project in several ways.

 ### CMake FetchContent